 Environmental Archaeology: The Journal of Human Palaeoecology (EA) aims to publish contributions on all aspects of environmental archaeology, from methodology to synthesis and theory.
-It is published four times a year, and Association of Environmental Archaeology (AEA) members receive a hard copy and have online access to all back issues via the members'-only web pages.
+It is published six times a year, and Association of Environmental Archaeology (AEA) members receive a hard copy and have online access to all back issues via the members'-only web pages.
 See the journal website to browse the contents lists of all issues.

 EA is an international peer-reviewed journal that welcomes contributions that consider the interaction between humans and their environment in the archaeological and historical past.
 This broad scope embraces papers covering a range of environmental specialisms within archaeology, such as archaeobotany, archaeozoology (both vertebrate and invertebrate), palynology, geoarchaeology and biological anthropology, as well as more synthetic and theoretical approaches to the past human environment.
 Assemblage and site reports are not encouraged unless they can demonstrate significant new insights into environmental archaeology.

 Contributions may take the form of substantial research papers or shorter reports and may include, for instance, new techniques, philosophical discussions, current controversies and suggestions for new research.
 EA also publishes Special Issues on current research lines in the field.

 The editor-in-chief (EiC) of EA is Alexandra Livarda (Catalan Institute of Classical Archaeology, Spain; email@example.com).
 Information on submitting an article is available via the journal website.
 If you wish to submit a proposal for a Special Issue, please download and fill in the ENVARCH Special Issue Submission Form and email it to the EiC at firstname.lastname@example.org.
 The EiC, in consultation with the Association for Environmental Archaeology, will assess your Special Issue proposal and contact you directly.

 The full editorial board is listed on the journal website.